immaculatechepkirui/cylinder_track/README.md

 3. Create a Firebase project and enable Firestore + Hosting.
 Copy your Firebase config into `src/services/firebase.js`.

-4. (Optional) For driver simulation, create a service account key and save as `serviceAccountKey.json` (DO NOT commit public keys).
+4. (Optional) For driver simulation, create a service account key and save it as `serviceAccountKey.json` (DO NOT commit public keys).

 5. Local development
    - npm run dev